Tutorial: Create a zip file from folders on the fly

 Some important update!

 After using the same script on two of my websites I got some complains from some (mac) users with the problem that they can’t open the downloaded zip files.
 While the download via Firefox on Windows and Linux (even most of the time with IE) works fine is this not a the best solution.
 I checked some other classes but didn’t find a similar solution.
-My advice is to use the the zip application via the command line:
+My advice is to use the Linux zip application via the command line:

 exec(’zip -r test.zip your_folder/’);